Author: Yzanne Mackay

 During the initial admissions process, introduce a home-school book to be used for two-way communication.
 Make sure there is a clear section for writing messages.
 Too many home-school books contain a lot of ‘fun’ information and entertaining illustrations, which make it hard to find the actual messages.

-We have a number of schools now trialling Across Cultures’ ‘Community Village’, the sister programme to the Learning Village.
-The Community Village helps parents learn the survival language needed in their new country.
-Register for more information here.
+We have a number of schools now trialling the ‘Community Village’, the sister programme to the Learning Village.
+The Community Village helps parents, carers and other adults within the school community to learn the survival language needed in their new country.

 Whether you’re trialling this programme or not, invite parents in for a weekly session, so that children and parents can learn together.